 As we leave the room, Coyote asks, "Who are you?
 What's your name?"

-The man looks back toward the lamp as they start down the stairs.
+The man looks back toward the lamp as we start down the stairs.
 "Lampman," he says.
 "Just Lampman."

 As we step out the back door and into the woods, Lampman says to Coyote, "I once had a dog, and he was as fine as any man I ever knew."